AggregatorX/AggregatorX.jl/design.md

 `BuildAggregatorX.j`

 This file defines the function `buildaggregator()`.
-What this function does is to take the path of the system description as an argument and return a dictionary that contains instances of the various components defined in the above file.
+What this function does is to take the path of the system description as an argument and return a dictionary that contains instances of the various components defined in `AggregatorXComponents.jl`.
 It basicall translates what you have defined in your system description to the internal data structure of AggregatorX.
 The function first parses the system description file into individual components.
-Each component as a `type` field in the JSON file.
-The software translates this to an AggregatorX type with using a typetable which translates string type descriptions to a Julia type.
+Each component has a `type` field in the JSON file.
+The software translates this to an AggregatorX type using a dictionary (called typetable) which translates string type descriptions to a Julia type.
 It then calls `build_aggregatorx_object()` with the type as an argument.
 This function call dispatches to different functions depending on the type argument, which contains the appropriate code for that given type.
 All the instantiated objects are grouped in a dictionary which is returned by `buildaggregator()`.
 We will refer to this dictionary as the `aggregator` object/dictionary.

 `AggregatorXConstructors.jl`